bimdata/documentation-old/doc_sphinx/viewer/using_custom_viewer.rst

 Viewer functionalities
 ========================

 The Viewer is provided with many functionalities by default.
-Each one can be disabled independantly.
+Each one can be disabled independently.
-In the cfg Object (see ::doc:`/viewer/getting_started` ), you can disable any plugin by setting it to ``false``:
+In the ``cfg`` Object (see ::doc:`/viewer/getting_started` ), you can disable any plugin by setting it to ``false``:

 Each functionality has a default value and could be disabled.